-- Students may transfer (3) courses maximum, and in exceptional cases, the fourth course maybe transferred after the approval of the Program Director, The College Dean, and the Provost. - All courses transferred to AUE must be conducted in transcript as "TR" and will not be part of the student's GPA.
+- Students may transfer (3) courses maximum, and in exceptional cases, the fourth course maybe transferred after the approval of the Program Director, The College Dean, and the Provost. - All courses transferred to AUE must be conducted in English (except Professional Master of Sports Law in Arabic). - The transfer course will be recorded in the student's transcript as "TR" and will not be part of the student's GPA.